Responding To Disaster

 ORGANIZATION: Hagley Museum and Library

 Camp Counselors support Camp Instructors during the running of Hagley Summer Camps.
 These opportunities are for youth volunteers, age range 15-18.
 This activity will earn approximately 60 hours of volunteer time.
-Each camp will have 3-4 Camp Counselors.
 Counselors assist with activity set-up, preparation and clean-up; group management and conflict resolution; and setting a friendly, engaging atmosphere throughout the camp week.
-There are two camp sessions: July 10-14 and July 31 - August 4.
+There are two camp sessions: July 15-19 and August 5-9.
 Daily report times are 8:30 am-4:30 pm.

 Note: